 The Town of Cheektowaga has developed and coordinated outreach efforts to maximize input from a large cross-section of stakeholders.
-In the consultation stage of the 2023 Annual Plan, we put forth additional efforts to get greater input from residents by creating an online Community Needs Assessment Survey.
-The survey asked residents to rate various components of the Town and provide additional suggestions about what can be improved.
-The survey was deemed successful, and the Town plans to utilize this form of outreach during all future Consolidated and Annual Action planning.
+In the consultation stage of the 2024 Annual Plan, we continued our online Community Needs Assessment Survey, and expanded it by putting hard copies of the survey in the Town Clerk's Office for those who do not have access to the online survey.